kshedden/statmodel/README.md

 __statmodel__ is a collection of [Go](http://golang.org) packages for fitting statistical models.

+All results should agree to high precision with standard statistical packaged (R, Stata, SAS, etc.).
+Extensive unit tests against these packages are included in the test suite.

+All model can be fit with maximum (or quasi-maximum) likelihood estimation, with optional L1 (Lasso) or L2 (ridge) penalization.

 See the following packages for specific models:

 * [glm](https://github.com/kshedden/statmodel/tree/master/glm) for Generalized Linear Models